heroseh/hcc/docs/intrinsics.md

 For more info check out the documentation in [hcc_shader.h](../libhccintrinsics/hcc_shader.h) for:
 - HccVertexSV
 - HccVertexSVOut
-- HccFragmentSV
+- HccPixelSV
-- HccFragmentSVOut
+- HccPixelSVOut
 - HccComputeSV

 ## Rasterizer State

-Like other shading languages, HCC allows you to pass state from the vertex shader to the fragment shader that can be interpolated from state that is at the vertices to the fragment.
+Like other shading languages, HCC allows you to pass state from the vertex shader to the pixel shader that can be interpolated from state that is at the vertices to the pixel.

-Unlike other shading languages, this is a custom structure that is passed in as the 4th parameter to the vertex & fragment shader entry points.
+Unlike other shading languages, this is a custom structure that is passed in as the 4th parameter to the vertex & pixel shader entry points.
 You must declare this structure with a `HCC_RASTERIZER_STATE` specifier like so:
 ```c
 typedef struct RasterizerState RasterizerState;
 HCC_RASTERIZER_STATE struct RasterizerState {